-Updated: 2/28/2021Okay, a little pun, Best of Wes in Black and White.
-I will keep adding to this blog post as I photograph B&W, or convert existing photographs I have taken to Black and White.
+Updated: 12/28/2021Okay, a little pun, Best of Wes in Black and White.
+I will keep adding to this blog post as I photograph B&W, or convert existing color photographs to Black and White.

 Black and White photographs serve a great purpose.
 They show you the flaws in a photograph.
 They also highlight what is right in a photograph.
 No color noise to distract us.
 There is a focus and clarity of thought.